October 2021 program update

-The Emergency Response Programme provides funding to organizations working on projects that utilize the Internet to improve lives during or in response to an emergency situation.
+The Emergency Response Program provides funding to organizations working on projects that utilize the Internet to improve lives during or in response to an emergency situation.
 In 2021, the program focused on projects that continue to respond to COVID-19 by connecting vulnerable and disproportionally affected communities to the Internet.
 Looking ahead, the Emergency Response program focus will be updated in response to regional or global emergency needs identified by the Foundation and its stakeholders.

 - Provide urgent support to produce lasting, positive outcomes in response to a regional or global emergency.